ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 type SymbolTable = Map<__String, Symbol>;
 ```

-And a function to create such a table could be as follows:
+The function to create such a table could be as follows:

 ```ts
 export function createSymbolTable(symbols?: readonly Symbol[]): SymbolTable {